GfSE/SAF-Specification/stakeholders.md

 * Show in a concise manner the relationships from operational process to operational story and to operational performer.
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the capabilities that are supported by the system?
-* What are the different contexts the system is embedded and utilized in?
-* What are the external physical entities the system interacts with in the respective context?
-* What are the geographical and physical locations of the intended / proposed elements of the solution?
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
 * What are the planned architectural means for risk mitigation?
 * What are the relationships between the partys involved in the operation of the intended solution?